-No matter how strong your plant production is, there’s always room to grow.
+No matter how strong your plant production is, there’s always room to grow with indoor grows.

 And it’s always worth it to try new techniques for maximizing your yields.
 After all, the larger your production, the higher your profits.
 The higher your profits, the more potential there is to expand your operation, increase yields yet again, rake in more money, lather, rinse, repeat.

 Whether you feel like you’re stuck in a rut or you just want to make sure your current yields are really the best you can do, we’re going to share some great tips for growing more quality buds than ever before.

 Let’s start with the most effective adjustment you can make.

 Increase Yields with Variable Spectrum LED Lighting

 When it comes to boosting your yields, lighting is everything.

 We all learned this in grade school.
 Plants need light to grow indoor.
 But there’s more to it than that.
 Your plants take direction from the light they receive.
 Light spectrum and light intensity both have the power to tell plants how tall to grow, how many buds to produce, when to focus on rooting, when to grow leaves, and when to produce trichomes.

 If you’re not using variable spectrum lighting, you’re missing out on a huge opportunity to maximize yields.
 Advanced LEDs like California LightWorks’ SolarSystem® enable you to use a higher concentration of blue and white light during the vegetative stage so plants grow out instead of up, ensuring the best light access for all buds once flowering begins.
 Then, as you approach the flowering stage, you can crank up the red to increase bud production and ultimately add more UVB in the finishing stage to maximize potency.

 A lot of advice for producing higher yields will advise you to amp up your light intensity.
 This is absolutely true.
 But even more effective is increasing intensity in the right spectrum at the right time.
 For that, you need programmable variable spectrum LED lighting.